 Do you think a quest log is necessary or would be helpful?
 Or, if the transitions to where you need to go at the next area are more clear because of the eventing - like your courier idea - that would make it clear to where you were going?
-I got the feedback from someone else a quest log would help for when you come back from saves, you know what you were doing.1 year ago
+I got the feedback from someone else a quest log would help for when you come back from saves, you know what you were doing.2 years ago

 You have a ton of fun and unique aspects going on in your game!
 I really like the tutorial, explaining saving, equipment, jumping/moving.
 I also love the ability to pick gender/class.
 Combat is solid so far, nice work!

 The main aspects I would look at would be just grammatical and style in the writing/dialogue.
 Here are some specifics -